Bomoh

 A bomoh (Jawi: توء بوموه) is a Malay shaman and traditional medicine practitioner.
-The term is used mainly in Malaysia and parts of Sumatra, whereas most Indonesians use the word dukun.
+The term is used mainly in Malaysia and parts of Sumatra and Borneo, whereas most Indonesians use the word dukun.
 It is often mistranslated into English as medicine man or witch doctor.
 In colloquial usage, the term bomoh is often interchangeable with another type of shaman or dukun, the pawang, but they generally serve different functions.
 The bomoh is primarily a healer, herbalist, geomancer, and sorcerer.
 The pawang on the other hand usually specialises in rituals involving weather, nature, animals, and a good harvest.
 Their roles do overlap, however, and both claim to act as intermediaries for the spirits and gods.